banerjek/marc-utils/README.md

 Extracts MARC records where regex_search_expression was found in a MARC tag and directs them to a file named *[filename]_found.mrc*.
 If you want to target a specific subfield, you'll need to create an expression that involves the subfield delimiters (hex 1F)

+To negate a search, add an exclamation point to the end of the regex, e.g. *marcsearch marcfile.mrc 856 "my_proxy.edu!"*

 The count parameter is optional.
 If the word "count" is sent, marcsearch only reports on how many records it found without extracting them.

 ## marcsort